ciberkleid/cna-demo-setup/README.md

 4. Answer the prompts from the script:

 * Provide the git address to back the Config Server
     * The default value is https://github.com/ciberkleid/app-config.
-You can clone this repo and enter the new value.
+You can fork this repo and enter the new value.
 * Choose whether or not to leverage container-to-container networking
     * If 'Y', make sure you have the cf CLI 'network-policy-plugin' installed (see https://docs.pivotal.io/pivotalcf/1-11/devguide/deploy-apps/cf-networking.html)
 * Choose whether or not to build the apps